 Street Photography Laws

-Photographers in the past have been harassed and searched for photographing things others tell them they shouldn’t.
+Photographers in the past have seen harassment and police searches.
+This could be down to them photographing things others tell them they shouldn’t.

-This article links to pages looking at the rights and laws in different countries, from Australia to the USA.
+This article links to pages looking at the rights and laws in different countries.
+Ranging from Australia to the USA.

-Every country has different laws regarding photography.
-Some are very strict, like Brazil, where consent is needed to photograph, share and use commercially.
-Others are very relaxed, such as Singapore, where consent is not needed, except for a few exceptions.
+Every country has different laws on photography.
+Some are very strict, like Brazil.
+Here you need consent to photograph, share and use images commercially.

-Use this list for a basic idea of what is allowed and what is not.
+Use this list for a basic idea of what gets frowned upon and what is OK.
 In some countries, the risks are just too great.

 The freedom of panorama is the legal right to publish pictures of artworks which are in public space.
 This is an exception to copyright law and differs from country to country.

 These artworks encompass sculptures, buildings, or monuments in public space, and under copyright.
 You are still able to photograph these without a problem.

 Some countries are very strict when it comes to their artworks.
 A few have made it illegal to share these images on social media.

 For example, you can take as many photographs of the Eiffel tower in the daytime with no problem.
 But at night time, it is illegal.